 (WARNING: This article includes a graphic image of the bloodied student.)

-A photo of the 20-year-old Johnson bloody-faced on the ground next to an officer went viral on social media and prompted school President Teresa Sullivan and Gov. Terry McAuliffe to call for an investigation Johnson's arrest.
+A photo of the 20-year-old Johnson bloody-faced on the ground next to an officer went viral on social media and prompted school President Teresa Sullivan and Gov. McAuliffe to call for an investigation Johnson's arrest.

 “I thought about how this poor man’s mother would feel when she saw that photo, because I know how it made me feel,” Sullivan told News4's David Culver.

 Virginia State Police is conducting an administrative review of the arrest at McAuliffe's request.

 About 12:45 a.m.
 Wednesday, Virginia Alcoholic Beverage Control agents watched as a bouncer refused Johnson entry into the Trinity Irish Pub in The Corner, a social hub near the U.Va. campus, the Associated Press reported.
 U.Va. student Bryan Beaubrun, who said he is friends with Johnson and witnessed the arrest, said an ABC agent then grabbed Johnson by the arm and pulled him away from the bar to speak with a group of police officers.

 According to ABC, the agents decided to detain Johnson after questioning him.

 After about a minute talking to the officers, Beaubrun said, Johnson asked the ABC agent to let go of his arm and tried pulling away, the AP reported.
 At that point, another ABC agent grabbed Johnson from behind and the two ABC agents wrestled him to the ground, Beaubrun said.